Reading time: 11 min.

 The duration of your thinning fringe is determined by the condition which is making your hair fall out.
 Some of these are temporary and will resolve once the element which was causing your hair loss is removed.

-However, other conditions, such as female pattern baldness, are likely to require treatment in order to improve.
+However, other conditions are likely to require treatment to improve.
 It is very important to see a trichologist at the first signs of hair thinning and balding, because leaving these conditions unaddressed can make them advance to a point where they cannot be reversed by medication or therapies alone.
 If that happens, your best chance at regaining a full fringe is a hair transplant

-The first thing you need to do in order to obtain a thicker fringe is to determine the exact cause of your hair loss.
+The first thing you need to do to obtain a thicker fringe is to determine the exact cause of your hair loss.

 Book a consultation now with one of our top trichologists.
 They will perform a thorough check-up, which may include a dermoscopy and/or blood tests for hair loss and provide you with the most accurate diagnosis.